jbmarz/website/README.md

 ###INFO###
-This is the site for Jbmarz.com which will serve as a source of the following:
-*information about myself as a developer, J B Martin.
-*the goals and vision which I wish to bring forth through jbmarz.
+This is the site for Jbmarz.com which will serve as a source for J B Martin's profile *the goals and vision which I wish to bring forth through jbmarz.

-*link visitors to open source and useful information, tools, or anything which is geared toward providing freedom and worth to everyone.(ie. github projects, gutenburg.com, archive.org...etc)
+jbmarz.com/links : will link visitors to open source and useful information, tools, or anything which is geared toward providing freedom and worth to everyone.(ie. github projects, gutenburg.com, archive.org...etc)
                                              - Sincerely J. B. Martin developer/ owner of JBMarz.com